Though tankless water heaters may cost slightly more at the time of purchase, long-term savings will ultimately offset that cost

 Electric tankless water heaters typically can't use your existing water heater wiring due to their high energy needs, which means you will need 6 gauge or thicker wire installed to dedicated breakers.
 The more heating elements your tankless unit has, the more wiring you would need, which means more cost.
 The further that wire has to go, the more you can expect to pay.

-If you plan to install a gas tankless water heater, you'll also have to factor in the cost for venting to the outside and any needed electrical requirements for fans.
+If you plan to install a gas tankless water heater, you'll also have to factor in the cost for venting to the outside and any needed electrical requirements.
 If you do not already have an outside vent, this installation can get a little pricey depending upon the length of the vent needed and any cutting that needs to be done.

 Another option would be to install a smaller tankless water heater only where you might need the unlimited supply of hot water, such as in a bathroom that has a long run from the centralized water heater.